Is Life Insurance Taxable in Canada? Experts Answer

 The death benefit is generally not considered taxable income, and it's not included in the recipient's gross income for tax purposes.

-There are exceptions, such as:
+There are exceptions, for example:

 1. If the beneficiary is also the owner of the life insurance policy, the proceeds may be subject to tax.
 This can happen when you own a policy and your parents are the insured and you are also the beneficiary (confusing, we know).
 Same for parents buying a policy on a minor.